taitulism/Bootstruct/README.md

 	domain.com/foo
 	domain.com/foo/bar

 you don't have to write any code but the handler functions themselves.
-Just structure your app folder like the following example structure and export your handlers from the `index.js` files like in the [Get started](#get-started) example above:
+Just structure your app folder like the following and export your handlers from the `index.js` files like in the [Get started](#get-started) example above:
 ```
 ├── app
 │   ├── index.js           <── called for all requests to: '/'